nbkhoi/flashcard-management-api/API_DOCS.md

       };
       title: string;
       description?: string;
-      ordinal?: number;           // Ordinal number of the topic. accessTier?: AccessTier;    // "community" or "commercial".
+      flashcardCount?: number;    // Number of flashcards in the topic.
+Always 0 when creating a new topic. ordinal?: number;           // Ordinal number of the topic. accessTier?: AccessTier;    // "community" or "commercial".
 Default is "commercial" disabled?: boolean;         // If the topic is disabled.
 Default is false